Loren Duggan on Congress’s Return From Recess with Federal News Radio

 Loren Duggan on the Government Shutdown and the Week Ahead in Congress on Federal News Network

 Congress was supposed to be on recess this week but that’s not happening as the government shutdown enters its second month.
-Loren Duggan appeared on to discuss the potential for a compromise to end the shutdown.
+Loren Duggan appeared on The Drive to discuss the potential for a compromise to end the shutdown.

 Alex Ruoff on Pending Battle Over Abortion Rights on Radio

-Government’s Alex Ruoff appeared on where he discussed House Democrats’ plans to challenge many of the Trump administration’s anti-abortion and conservative family planning policies, setting the stage for a battle with federal officials.
+Government’s Alex Ruoff appeared on Surveillance where he discussed House Democrats’ plans to challenge many of the Trump administration’s anti-abortion and conservative family planning policies, setting the stage for a battle with federal officials.

 Jack Fitzpatrick on The Longest Government Shutdown in U.S. History with Radio

-Budget Reporter Jack Fitzpatrick appeared on where he weighed in on the likelihood that President Trump declares a national emergency to get the funding for the U.S.-Mexico border wall and whether that will succeed – and end the current shutdown.
+Budget Reporter Jack Fitzpatrick appeared on Surveillance where he weighed in on the likelihood that President Trump declares a national emergency to get the funding for the U.S.-Mexico border wall and whether that will succeed – and end the current shutdown.

 Kimberly Robinson On Supreme Court Happenings with SiriusXM